 20. HILMA A. nine years old.
 Suffered from a particularly severe toothache during the last days of March, which finally prevented her from sleeping for several nights.
 Besides this, neuralgic pains of a very violent nature tortured her head, temples and back, so that she shrieked wildly day and night.
 Under such circumstances, sleep was impossible.
 The dentist was consulted, but the patient's excited condition rendered it difficult to extract the many carious teeth that caused the neuralgia.
 I saw the girl for the first time on April 1, 1887.
 She was then suffering from the most excruciating pains in the teeth, temples and occiput, with radiations toward the back and the shoulders.
-There could be no thought of extracting the teeth.
-I hypnotized her; somnambulism resulted.
+There could be no thought of extracting the teeth. hypnotized her; somnambulism resulted.
 The toothache as well as the neuralgic pains had disappeared as by magic when she awoke.
 The pains did not return for a single instant.
 She was hypnotized twice after that.

-The following case was an occipital neuralgia, and here, also, the result was as successful as it was immediate main in bed.
-The pain was felt particularly between the vertex and the neck, and also in the occiput itself.
+The following case was an occipital neuralgia, and here, also, the result was as successful as it was immediate.

+21. Sofia L. fifty-seven years old; widow.
+This patient had, for three weeks, very severe pains in occiput, and was at times obliged to remain in bed.
+The pain was felt particularly between the vertex aud the neck, and also in the occiput itself.
 It was with the greatest effort that she was enabled to see me on the 28th of March, 1887.
 She looked pale and suffering, complained of dizziness and of great pain in occiput.
 After being hypnotized twice, 28th and 29th of March,-somnambulism resulting-, she was completely relieved of all the symptoms, and felt as well as before.